Wet Brining—The Juicy Secret Meat Marinades Wish They Had

 My introduction to brining was with the Thanksgiving Turkey.
 Chances are, you have heard more about brining a turkey than any other meat.

-Brining a turkey renders a remarkably moist, tender turkey with seasoned flavor all the way to the bone.
+Brining a turkey renders it remarkably moist and tender, with seasoned flavor all the way to the bone.
 If you have never brined a turkey before, it’s a game-changer.
 You may never go back to an unbrined bird!.

 There are a few things you need to keep in mind when brining a turkey.
 In my first experience with brining a turkey, I was instructed to always use a fresh turkey, never a frozen turkey.
 The reason is that most of the frozen turkeys in the grocery store are pre-brined.
-If you see things such as turkey broth, salt, or sodium added in the ingredient list on your turkey’s label, your turkey is pre-brined.
+If you see ingredients such as turkey broth, salt, or sodium listed on the label of your turkey, it is likely pre-brined.

 Type of Turkey You Can Brine